 MS in Speech-Language Pathology

-The mission of the Boston University Master of Science Degree Program in Speech-Language Pathology is to prepare graduates to meet ASHA clinical certification standards and state licensure requirements necessary for entry-level practice positions.
+The mission of the Boston University Master of Science Degree Program in Speech-Language Pathology is to prepare graduates to meet American Speech-Language-Hearing Association (ASHA) clinical certification standards and state licensure requirements necessary for entry-level practice positions.
 We believe that the study of human communication disorders must be built on a strong foundation in the basic sciences and normal processes related to communication and cognition as well as an understanding and appreciation of scientific inquiry.
 The program strives to create a learning environment that fosters critical and innovative thinking and encourages the development of future leaders.
+The Master of Science program in Speech-Language Pathology at Boston University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 The master’s degree program generally requires the equivalent of four semesters of full-time study for those students who have met the prerequisites before entering the program; many students also enroll for one or more summer terms.
 Course selection depends upon the student’s undergraduate preparation and professional and certification goals.
 A minimum of 64 graduate credits plus successful completion of a comprehensive written examination are required.
 For qualified students, a thesis may be substituted for the written examination.